Schizophrenia

 teenage years, when young people are changing so much anyway.

-You may start to blame yourself and wonder
+You may start to blame yourself and wonder ‘Was it my

-family is going to be affected, what the future holds, or how they
+to be affected, what the future holds, or how they can get the best

-Can I talk to the mental health team?
+Can I talk to the psychiatrist?

 Families have often been left out of